Style-Editor: Text-driven object-centric style editing: Additional object-centric style editing results using our Style-Editor

-We show additional results of our TEXTOC method, as seen in \figref{fig:painting}, \figref{fig:color}, \figref{fig:texture}, and \figref{fig:figonly}.
-These figures illustrate the effectiveness of our approach in various style transfer scenarios, emphasizing the versatility of TEXTOC.
-TMPS plays a crucial role in initiating the style transfer process.
+We show additional results of our Style-Editor method across diverse scenes, as seen in \figref{fig:painting}, \figref{fig:color}, \figref{fig:texture}, and \figref{fig:figonly}.
+These figures illustrate the effectiveness of our approach in various style editing scenarios, emphasizing the versatility of Style-Editor.
+TMPS plays a crucial role in initiating the style editing process.
 It specifically targets image areas that correspond with the input text, ensuring that the chosen style is applied seamlessly and appropriately to the relevant objects.
 This targeted approach results in a harmonious blend of the new style with the original image, particularly in areas corresponding to the source text.
 Furthermore, our method incorporates an innovative ABP loss.
-This component of TEXTOC is vital in maintaining the integrity of the background areas during the style transfer process.
+This component of Style-Editor is vital in maintaining the integrity of the background areas during the style editing process.
 It ensures that these areas remain unaffected by the changes applied to the object of interest.
 This loss function is key to achieving a balanced and natural-looking result where the style changes are confined to the targeted object, while the rest of the image retains its original appearance.
-The results in \figref{fig:painting}, \figref{fig:color}, \figref{fig:texture}, and \figref{fig:figonly} collectively showcase the robust customizability and adaptability of the TEXTOC method.
+The results in \figref{fig:painting}, \figref{fig:color}, \figref{fig:texture}, and \figref{fig:figonly} collectively showcase the robust customizability and adaptability of the Style-Editor method.
 They demonstrate its capability to handle a diverse range of styles and scenarios, effectively adapting the chosen style to the specific objects in the image as dictated by the source text, all while preserving the overall aesthetic and integrity of the background.